 NetSol combines domain expertise, not only with competitive cost from its delivery centers and support offices located around the globe, but also with the comfort of localized program and project management while minimizing any implementation risk associated with a single service or delivery center.
 Our BestShoring® approach, which we consider a unique and cost effective global development model, is leading the way, providing value added solutions for Global Business ServicesTM through a win-win partnership, rather than the traditional outsourced vendor framework.
 Our focus on "Solutions" serves to ensure the most favorable pricing while delivering in-depth domain experience.
-NetSol currently has locations in Bangkok, Beijing, Lahore, the London metropolitan area, the San Francisco Bay Area, and Adelaide to best serve its clients and partners worldwide.
-This provides NetSol customers with the optimum balance of subject matter expertise, in-depth domain experience, and cost effective labor, all merged into a scalable solution.
+With global delivery model diversification, NetSol currently has locations in Bangkok, Beijing, Lahore, the London metropolitan area and the San Francisco Bay Area to best serve its global clients and partners worldwide.
+This provides NetSol customers with the optimum balance of subject matter expertise, in-depth domain experience, and cost effective IT professionals, all merged into a scalable solution.
 In this way, "BestShoring® delivers BestSolutionTM".
+We believe this is a major competitive edge over regional competitors.

 Information technology services are valuable only if they fulfill the business strategy and project objectives set forth by the customer.
 NetSol's expert consultants have the technical knowledge and business experience to ensure the optimization of the development process in alignment with basic business principles.
 The Company offers a broad array of professional services to clients in the global commercial markets and specializes in the application of advanced and complex IT enterprise solutions to achieve its customers' strategic objectives.
-Its service offerings include IT Consulting & Services; NetSol Defense Division; Business Intelligence, Information Security, Independent System Review, Outsourcing Services and Software Process Improvement Consulting; maintenance and support of existing systems; and, project management.
+Its service offerings include IT Consulting & Services; Business Intelligence, Information Security, Independent System Review, Outsourcing Services and Software Process Improvement Consulting; maintenance and support of existing systems; and, project management.